The Two Minute Summary

-The best interior foam for skateboard is probably a dual-density liner with a layer of less-dense foam.
+The best interior foam for skateboarding is probably a dual-density liner with a layer of less-dense foam.
 Or Expanded PolyPropylene (EPP) that looks like bike helmet foam, but recovers for the next hit.
 Other liner materials are available now, some better than foam.
 Some helmets have a layer inside like MIPS, possibly reducing concussion-level energy.

 Skateboard helmets are often black or a dark color.
 If you want to be seen on the street, get a bright color.

 A sticker inside the helmet tells what standard it meets.
 True skateboard helmets meet ASTM F1492.
 Some "skate-style" helmets only meet the CPSC bicycle helmet standard.
 Those are bike helmets, not skateboard helmets, even if they put a skateboard on the box.

 How to Buy